Tennis 'must improve player-Grand Slam relations'

 "I think it's important to have a better relationship between Grand Slams and players," the 36-year-old told BBC Sport Africa.

-"As players sometimes you feel like Grand Slams act a little bit independently.
+"As players, sometimes you feel like Grand Slams act a little bit independently.
 As much as I can understand Wimbledon's decision and some of the reasons, moving forward there needs to be better communication between these entities and the players.

 "Taking (ranking) points away is unprecedented."